Is counting cards illegal?

 Surveillance personnel are vigilant for signs of team play, such as signaling or sudden table joins by large bettors, due to the significant financial risk well-coordinated teams pose.

-Can You Get Kicked Out of Vegas for Counting Cards?
+Can You Get Kicked Out of a Vegas Casino for Counting Cards?

 Why Do Casinos Hate Card Counters?